MicrosoftDocs/microsoft-cloud/docs/dev/copilot/isv/Capability-Envisioning.md

 ## Introduction

-Once an ISV, like yourself, has used the [business envisioning](Business-Envisioning.md) framework we used to evaluate and prioritize your most promising generative AI (GenAI) use case, the next step is to plan out how to actually build the solution.
+After using the [business envisioning](Business-Envisioning.md) framework to prioritize your top generative AI use case, the next step is to plan how to build the solution.

 On this page, we guide you through choosing the best approach for executing your use case.
 We outline key considerations, provide resources to help you think through them, and explore the tools Microsoft offers for building your application based on your chosen approach.
 To help illustrate this process, we walk you through an example scenario, demonstrating how an ISV might evaluate their options and choose the most effective approach.
 We also provide an overview of the wider development journey, and how it can differ depending on the approach you select.

 ## Capability Envisioning

-With a prioritized use case selected, it’s time to decide how to bring its capabilities to life.
-ISVs have many paths to choose from when it comes to developing your solutions, but we’ve simplified these pathways into three primary approaches, spanning from low-code to pro-code development: Extend or adopt a Microsoft Copilot, build a custom copilot, and build an application on Fabric.
+After selecting a prioritized use case, it's time to decide how to develop it.
+ISVs can choose from three main approaches: extend or adopt a Microsoft Copilot, build a custom copilot, or create an application on Fabric.

 <!-- Graphic: 01_Approaches_Graphic
 Image description: There is a bar across the top of the image with Low-code on the left and Pro Code on the right with a line 1/3 of the way across the bar starting from the left.
 There are three boxes below this bar titled, from right to left: "Adopt/Extend a Microsoft Copilot, Build a custom Copilot, and Build an application on Fabric."
 Low-Code rests above the first of these boxes while pro-code rests above both of the second boxes.
 Within each of the boxes is the following text: